top of page

 • Ongoing development support, including reviewing builds and closing issues from the previous sprint

 To keep all teams aligned across different time zones, we used Azure DevOps as our main project management tool.
-It gave full visibility into sprint planning, requirements, ownership, timelines and progress while keeping product managers, designers and developers in sync.
+It gave full visibility into sprint planning, requirements, ownership, timelines and progress while keeping product owners, designers and developers in sync.

 Designing for scale.